gioppoluca/sheet-export/README.md

 ![Export to PDF](img/export.png)

-Applying the data to the PDF could require some time so wait untill it is finished and presents the following content:
+Applying the data to the PDF could require some time so wait until it is finished and presents the following content:

 ![Alt text](img/export-applyed.png)